-Encryption—disk encryption technology encrypts data on a hard disk drive to protect it from theft.
+Encryption—data encryption technology encrypts data on a hard disk drive to protect it from theft.
 It prevents unauthorized people from using this data, even when it falls into their hands.
 Data should be encrypted both in transit and at rest in the storage systems.
 Encryption tools also provide a secure key management system for tracking encryption keys.

 Access controls—regulate who or what can view or use resources in your computing environment.
 It works by identifying an individual or entity, verifying that any person or application trying to access any data is what it claims to be.
 Access control systems perform identification authentication and authorization of users and entities by evaluating required login credentials that can include passwords, Personal Identification Numbers (PINs), biometric scans and security tokens.

 Secure storage and backup—replicate or backup data across sites or to a hybrid cloud model to ensure data can be recovered quickly from another source.

 Data security tools are capable of improving both the prevention and recovery processes involved in data breaches.
 They can also help monitor user activity and detect intrusions.
 Here are some data security categories and selection of products which implements each category:

 Data loss prevention tools—these tools detect and prevent data vulnerability by analysis of network traffic, identification of sensitive information, control of information flow between users and devices and monitoring of archived data, data currently in use by user, and data currently flowing through the system.
 Some of the products implementing DLP are CheckPoint’s Data Loss Prevention Software Blade, Digital Guardian Endpoint DLP, and Symantec Data Loss Prevention.